PRP For Joint Pain

 • Joint inflammatory disorders

-How does Platelet Rich Plasma therapy work?
+How does platelet-rich plasma therapy work?

 The PRP is prepared by collecting blood and using a blood separation device to separate platelets from the red and white blood cells.
-Platelets contain growth factors that make it effective in delivering long-lasting healing where it is applied.
+Platelets contain growth factors that make them effective in delivering long-lasting healing where it is applied.

 What is the treatment like?